 Providing the Compassionate Advice You Need

 When spouses with children get divorced, their young ones often feel the brunt of this life-altering event, especially if it results in the breakdown of their relationship with their grandparents.
 If divorce is causing an estrangement between you and your grandchildren, you have legal options available to you to protect your relationship with them.
-At Sherwood & Johnson, LLC in Bergen County, our family law attorneys will provide the legal guidance and advice you need to ensure you can maintain a connection with your grandchildren, regardless of the status of their parents’ relationship.
+At Sherwood, Johnson & Poles in Bergen County, our family law attorneys will provide the legal guidance and advice you need to ensure you can maintain a connection with your grandchildren, regardless of the status of their parents’ relationship.

 Contact our law office in Bergen County today at (888) 224-1218 to schedule a consultation with a knowledgeable member of our legal team and learn more about your legal options.

 What Rights Do I Have to My Grandchildren?

 Although grandparents do not have automatic legal rights to their grandchildren, they can apply for rights to see their grandchildren.
 When determining if you should be granted these rights, the court will consider your connection to them, which parent you are related to, and whether granting these rights will serve the best interests of the children.